SIRI1023/Newsify_webApp/README.md

 5. **Trending Topics and Insights**
    - Display real-time trending topics and headlines.
-   - Use AI to generate topic overviews or identify patterns in trending news.
+   - Use AI to generate topic overviews (by generating summary of the topic) or identify patterns in trending news.

 6. **Interactive Features**
-   - AI Discussions: Enable chat-like discussions with an AI assistant that explains or debates news topics.
+   - AI Discussions: Enable chat-like discussions with an AI assistant that explains or debates news topics on each news article.

 ## Tech Stack